 - Materials for small woodworking projects only

 - Project plan

-Home Economics - Sewing
+Home Ec – Sewing

 - Fabrics must indicate the specific project to be completed.

-Home Economics - Cooking
+Home Ec – Cooking

 - CyberLynx will reimburse up to $250 for instruments purchased during the current school year.

-- Piano tuning once a year up to $250.
+- Piano tuning is reimbursable once a year for up to $250.

 - Cameras, camera bodies, lenses, or other photography equipment may be reimbursable if photography/digital photography is listed on the PER.

-- PE equipment is limited to $250.00 per year, per student.
+- Physical education equipment is limited to $250 per item.